BIS Certification for Foreign Manufacturers - BIS FMCS Certificate - Standphill India

 • Submitting BIS applications on behalf of the foreign manufacturer

-• Communicating with BIS authorities
+• Communicating with BIS authorities and responding to queries

-• Coordinating inspection and compliance matters
+• Coordinating inspection logistics and compliance matters

 • Helping maintain licence conditions after approval

-Step-by-Step BIS FMCS Certification Process
+BIS FMCS Certification Process — Step by Step

 BIS FMCS Certification Process for Foreign Manufacturers